aegisbridge/aegisbridge-poc/README.md

 ## 8. Disclaimer

-AegisBridge PoC v2 ini dibuat untuk **tujuan riset & edukasi saja** di testnet.
+AegisBridge PoC v2 is built for **research and educational purposes on testnets only**.
-Jangan gunakan desain ini **sebagai‑is** untuk mainnet tanpa audit keamanan yang serius dan review arsitektur yang lebih dalam (signing, relayer set, fee model, dsb.).
+Do **not** use this design as‑is on mainnet without serious security audits and deeper architectural review (signing model, relayer sets, fee model, slashing, etc.).